-With 28 operas to his name, Verdi is rightfully known as one Italy’s foremost opera composers.
-His Messa da Requiem clearly reveals his talent for musical drama and was also called one his best operas at the time of the première.
-Under guidance from Venezuelan conductor Domingo Hindoyan, the Royal Swedish Orchestra, the choirs from both the Royal Swedish Opera and the Göteborg Opera, as well as four Swedish star soloists, perform this breathtaking piece that moves between the almost painfully beautiful and the stupefying and horrifying.
-Verdi’s Requiem is powerful music that both moves and comforts you.
-In the interpretation of these skilled musicians, it can stir up as well as liberate your innermost feelings.
+With 28 operas to his name, Verdi is rightfully known as one Italy’s foremost opera composers and Messa da Requiem clearly shows his talent for musical drama.
+Venezuelan conductor Domingo Hindoyan, the Royal Swedish Orchestra, the choirs from both the Royal Swedish Opera and the Göteborg Opera as well as four Swedish star soloists perform this breathtaking piece.
+The music moves between the almost painfully beautiful, the stupefying and horrifying.
+In the hands of these skilled musicians, it can stir as well as relieve your innermost feelings.

 Five years earlier, Rossini had passed away and Verdi, who admired his older colleague, initiated a project of collaboration between Italian composers, through which they would jointly create a requiem in Rossini’s honour.
 Even though Verdi himself and twelve other composers had contributed to the finished requiem, the project suffered a series of setbacks and the première never took place.
 Spurred by his grief following Manzoni’s passing, Verdi contacted the Mayor of Milan and offered to write a requiem himself to honour Manzoni’s memory.
 The following year, on the anniversary of his death, it was first performed in the Church of San Marco, where the funeral had also been held.

-The Royal Swedish Orchestra is the orchestra of the Royal Swedish Opera in Stockholm It is one the oldest, still extant orchestras in the world and will soon celebrate its 500th anniversary.
+The The Royal Swedish Opera Orchestra is the orchestra of the Royal Swedish Opera in Stockholm It is one the oldest, still extant orchestras in the world and will soon celebrate its 500th anniversary.
 As early as 1526, during the early years of Gustav I’s reign, the orchestra was mentioned in the accounts of the royal household.
 At the time, the ensemble consisted of 12 musicians and today, they number 105.
-The many conductors that have led the ensemble in recent years include Mattias Böhm, Ben Gernon, Daniele Callegari, Eun Sun Kim, Tobias Ringborg, Cathrine Winnes and Marc Soustrot.
+The many conductors that have led the ensemble in recent years include Simone Young, Alexander Soddy, Alan Gilbert, Daniele Callegari, Lionel Bringuier, Joana Carneiro och Domingo Hindoyan.

 Like the Royal Swedish Orchestra, the Royal Swedish Opera Choir is one of the oldest ensembles of its kind still in existence, although much younger, as it dates from 1773.
 The choristers are skilled and highly trained soloists in their own right and combine the particular demands of the operatic form with those of the choir in a way that has garnered tremendous acclaim as well as distinguished awards, such as the Svenska Dagbladet Opera Prize in 2013.